 Popular Projector Comparisons

-The AWOL Vision LTV-3000 Pro is in a crowded market segment, which includes products such as the Epson EpiqVision Ultra LS800, XGIMI AURA 2, NexiGo Aurora Pro, and the Formovie THEATER.
+The AWOL Vision LTV-3000 Pro competes in a crowded market segment that includes products such as the Epson EpiqVision Ultra LS800, XGIMI AURA 2, NexiGo Aurora Pro, and the Formovie THEATER.
 Unfortunately, the LTV-3000 Pro's pre-calibration accuracy just isn't good enough to warrant a recommendation over any of these products, as they're all more accurate, while also often outperforming it in terms of brightness or contrast.

 Check out our recommendations for the best 4k projectors, the best projectors for home, and the best short-throw projectors.
 If you'd prefer to shop for a cheaper product, look up the best projectors under $1,000 instead.